 Talk to us about aftercare and your association with Ink Defense

-I am a pro team member for Ink Defense and highly recommend this product to my clients.
-I have used this product on my new tattoos as prefer it over a water-based lotion — it doesn’t clog pores and leaves the tattoo feeling soothed during its healing.
+I am a pro team member for Ink Defense and highly recommend this product to all of my clients.
+I have used this product on my new tattoos as well, and prefer it over a water-based lotion — it doesn’t clog pores and leaves the tattoo feeling soothed during its healing.

 Biggest reward of being a tattoo artist?

 Creating art for others to enjoy for a lifetime, and creating a piece of art that is so specific and intimate for the individual is incredibly gratifying and truly the best experience.
 I cannot express how fortunate I am to have such wonderful artists who work at my studio and how amazing our clients are.

 Home, Home on the Range/in Shop of the Month /by painAdmin

 Saskatchewan’s Nomadic Tattoo Co.
 Thrives Against all Odds

 “Maple Creek is very old school, very traditional, very . . . conservative.
 Many here have never left to experience big city living.
 The town motto is ‘Where past is present.’”